butterfly1of4/python_CLI_project/README.md

 # python_CLI_project
 # Contact book

 This project allows a user to manage a contacts book from the command line.
-They can create new contacts, see a list of current contacts, get a listing of all contacts, and search for contacts by first name.
-Update and delete features to come.
+They can create new contacts, see a list of current contacts, get a listing of all contacts, and search for contacts by first name, update contacts, and delete contacts.
 ## Requirements:
 This program was built using python and SQL with Peewee throught the CLI.
 To run this you will need:
     -Python